synonymdev/slashtags/packages/sdk/README.md

 #### `const drive = new sdk.drive(key)`

-Creates a Hyperdrive session, and internally joining its discovery key as a client.
+Creates a readonly Hyperdrive session, and internally joining its discovery key as a client if not already joined.

 #### `await sdk.close()`